lizzie136/lizzie136.github.io/README.md

 Hi, my name is Elizabeth Portilla.
 I'm a Software Engineer, working remotely, currently in NYC.

-I work at @BairesDev, as Engineer for USA based clients.
+I work at @kiddom as Front End Engineer.
-I worked at @Laboratoria as a JavaScript Fullstack Engineer and as Head Coach/Instructor for the JavaScript track, but I'm more of a learner.
+Formerly worked at @BairesDev as Software Engineer for US based clients and @Laboratoria as a JavaScript Fullstack Engineer and as Head Coach/Instructor for the JavaScript track, but I'm more of a learner.

 If you are here, maybe you're interested in some of the open projects I have: